-Exhibiting at ITU Telecom World brings you visibility, partnership potential, contacts, networking and knowledge-sharing opportunities.
-We’re proud of the value and real benefits our exhibitors, partners and sponsors have found in taking part in our event.
+Taking part in ITU Telecom World as an exhibitor, sponsor or Award entrant brings you visibility, partnership potential, contacts, networking and knowledge-sharing opportunities.
+We’re proud of the value and real benefits our Award winners, exhibitors, partners and sponsors have found in taking part in our event.

 The exposure to the latest thinking and future trends in ICT innovation is priceless.
 We see the impact of this exposure in the way the market reacts to our new product offering and our global approach towards innovation.
 We left ITU Telecom World 2016 with a greater appreciation of the pivotal role to be played by satellite connectivity in creating greater access to internet connection to rural Africa, and how to leverage our innovations to provide comprehensive sustainable development solutions by combining health, education and disaster response in our product designs.
 This was only made possible by being exposed to the most current global thinking at the highest level.
 Thank you for the contribution you are making to our development.
 It is through such exposure that our company has been approached by no less than four blue chip organizations seriously looking at acquiring our SME.